Have you noticed more websites asking you to read their privacy policies?

 Describe the site’s security protocols

-Provide contact information for further inquiries
+Has a current publication date and provides contact information for further inquiries

-Watch for these keywords
+Look for these keywords in privacy policies

 Sometimes cookies come in handy.
 They may help a site remember your log-in information or record your preferences for a future visit.
-But companies can also use them to capture your data, which can translate to big profits for them — at your expense.
+But companies can also use them to capture your data which can translate to big profits for them — at your expense.

 Visit Usa.gov to learn about controlling the cookie settings on popular internet browsers

-So what’s the worst that could happen if you share something with a site without glancing over the privacy statement?
 You may wind up receiving unwanted ads and solicitations.
 Or, if you’ve shared with a company that doesn’t adequately protect its data, your personal details could wind up in the wrong hands.